kamranjk/SDx/Examples/SDAccel/Vision/affine/README.md

 ## 5. OTHER INFORMATION

 For more information check here:
-[Full Documentation][]
 [SDAccel User Guides][]

 #### Performance Results:
-Benchmarks taken against a GTX 780, using CUDA 7.5

 **Unoptimized Results**

 Task			|	Xilinx Execution Time (in ns)	|	GTX 780 Execution Time (in ns)
 ------------------------|---------------------------------------|------------------------------------
 Host to Device		|	1,009,806			|	1,841,513